 GPS protects power networks against failure

 Our pioneering global positioning system (GPS) based method for preventing electricity blackouts has been included in international grid management standards and also features in technical guidelines on best practice.
-National Grid expects to save £0.5 million each year as it implements the system across the UK.

 For an individual, a power cut probably means no hot drinks, perhaps no heating and an excuse to light candles, stop work or go to bed early.
 However, the costs of power failures are immense.
 In 2003, a blackout in the USA caused 11 deaths and cost the country’s economy $6 billion.
 A recent blackout in India affected 700 million people.

 As demand for electricity continues to rise in the UK, the national power transmission and distribution networks are under increasing stress.
 Our researchers have helped to address the problem by developing new ways of controlling and protecting the power network from potential failure.

 The annual saving from GPS synchronisation in the UK.

 Grid management and protection is set to change in many countries as a result of our work.

 Our pioneering method makes use of the time signals from global positioning system (GPS) satellites.
 GPS allows the power grid to synchronise its entire infrastructure – a critical step when it comes to controlling equipment switching or programming generation to go on or offline.

 Grid protection is set to change in many countries as a result of our work.
 The International Council on Large Electrical Systems (CIGRE) has published a technical brochure that includes some of our methodologies and findings; this will influence network protection strategies around the globe.